Home

 At this point, you should have one container with a lye and water mixture (the base), and one container with the oils, fats and optional preservative (your acid).

 Step 3.
 Now wait till both mixtures drop to the recommended temperature.
-Most recipes will indicate what temperature to mix the lye with the fats and oils, but remember that this part of the cold process soap making method is mostly subjective.
+Most soap recipes will indicate what temperature to mix the lye with the fats and oils, but remember that this part of the cold process soap making method is mostly subjective.

 If you are extremely lucky, the two mixtures will hit the desired temperature at the same time, but more then likely you will have to adjust the temperatures to get them just right.

 You can warm up either solution by inserting the container into hot water or cool it down by inserting the container into cold water until the temperatures are equal.
+I usually do this right in my kitchen sink.

 Step 4.
 After the desired temperatures are met, slowly pour the lye into the oils and fats mixture while stirring vigorously.
 Notice that I transfered my lye solution into a Pyrex measuring cup to make it easier to slowly pour the chemical into the oils.
 I did this after the lye cooled down substantially as not to risk breaking the glass with the hot lye/water solution.